Animal Crossing’s summer update will let you swim for sea critters – TechCrunch

 The game will also add another new character, Pascal, a sea otter who you can hit up for new recipes.
 Anyone who’s played past Animal Crossing titles will recognize Pascal as a chill guy who doles out equally chill pearls of wisdom while casually treading water.

-For a game that revolves around familiar cycles—collecting fruit, pulling weeds, shaking trees to find nice living room furniture—the addition of swimming and diving is actually a pretty big change.
+For a game that revolves around familiar cycles — collecting fruit, pulling weeds, shaking trees to find nice living room furniture — the addition of swimming and diving is actually a pretty big change.
 And it’s probably a good reason for anyone who went hard on New Horizons in the early days of the pandemic and ran out of things to do to revisit the game.
-It’ll be interesting to see what else Nintendo has in store New Horizons, since it’s the first Animal Crossing title in in a gaming era that expects of plenty of post-release downloadable content already plotted out on the roadmap.
+It’ll be interesting to see what else Nintendo has in store for New Horizons, as it’s the first Animal Crossing title in a gaming era that expects plenty of post-release downloadable content already plotted out on the roadmap.

 It’s also the perfect time to casually stroll out among your villagers while acting like no time passed at all if, like me, your wife accidentally broke one of your Switch controllers and you haven’t played in three weeks.
 Lolly, if you’re reading this, I want you to know they were back-ordered and this doesn’t change anything between us.
 Really.